-I tend to identify more strongly with the western individualist mindset, especially in my current context of Quebec - a very collective, nationalistic, and system-orientated society.
-I'm more western by philosophy but appreciate a lot of the eastern community and solidarity ethic also.
-It's complicated.
+I tend to identify more strongly with the western individualism mindset, especially in my current context of Quebec - a very collective, nationalistic, and system-orientated society.
+In the North American milieu, I'm more "western" by philosophy and mindset but I deeply appreciate the more "eastern" ethics of community and solidarity.

 Since leaving Alberta at the age of 24, with my husband and a one year old baby, I've made homes in New Jersey, Maine, Nova Scotia and Quebec.

 I currently live in the cosmopolitan hub of Montreal, a city I adore.
 I am energized by the bubbly ferment of local community groups, city gardens, live music, museums, art galleries, cool cafes, architecture, diversity, universities and colleges, and easy IKEA access.

 I am drained by pollution, loud noises, pot-smoking neighbors, driving, road construction, and the busy pace.

 A yearlong pandemic has tempered my enthusiasm for the city and added significant fuel to the fire of my "living in a cabin in the woods" dream.